Diagram 1 - Petteia

 Diagram 20 - Several flank attack examples

-Every red arrow represents a valid directional flank attack resulting in a capture.
+Every red arrow represents a valid linear flank attack resulting in a capture.
 The yellow arrows represent moves that do not result in capture.

 - Valid Captures: b8-d8xe8, j8-i8xh8, f5-d5xc5, h7-h5xh4 and j2-j3xj4